-How should I store mitotane?
+How should I store colchicine?

-This medicine does not require special storage conditions.
+Colchicine tablets should be protected from light and should therefore be stored in a light-proof (as well as child-proof) container.
 For safety, all medicines should be kept out of the reach and sight of children.

-How do I give mitotane tablets to my pet?
+How do I give colchicine tablets to my pet?

-Mitotane should be given with a meal.
-Try to disguise the tablet in a small quantity of strongly flavoured food that your pet likes.
-Alternatively (just before or after a meal), it can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire tablet has been swallowed.
-Ensure gloves are worn when handling this drug.
+Try to disguise them in a small quantity of strongly flavoured food that your pet likes.
+Alternatively, they can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire tablet has been swallowed.

-How long will my pet need to take mitotane
+How long will my pet need to take colchicine?

 Your vet will advise you on the length of time for which you will need to give this medicine.
-This may vary between patients and may be for the rest of the pet's life.
-Any unused mitotane and empty containers should be returned to your veterinary practice for disposal.
+This may vary between patients.